 Further unsettling proof that all was not well with The Kinks' latest release-despite the appearances of normalcy on the national charts -stemmed from its pathetic performance on an increasing number of influential surveys.
 This retrograde survey tracking was something that previous Kinks' singles on Reprise had never experienced.
-Exhibit A was displayed on WMCA's Top 57 in New York: after three weeks it had risen to #32, after which the 'Good Guys' dropped it.
+Exhibit A was displayed on WMCA's Top 57 in New York: after three weeks it had risen to #32, after which the 'Good Guys' dropped it (on the 6/23/65 survey).
 Whereas the station had patiently waited six weeks for "Tired Of Waiting For You" to gain traction, there was much less tolerance afforded to its followup.
-Worse yet, this affected legendary PD Rick Sklar at rival WABC, which routinely waited for discs to prove themselves on WMCA before moving on them.
+Based on what would happen later with KIMN in Denver, there was a possibility that The Kinks had ruffled several DJ's feathers at a concert at The Academy Of Music on June 18, perhaps leading to their demise on WMCA (in NYC; based on emails from Doug Hinman to this writer, 9/27/21, 9/28/21).
+Worse yet, this affected legendary PD Rick Sklar at rival WABC, who routinely waited for discs to prove themselves on WMCA before moving on them.
 Once Sklar saw the record yanked from WMCA's playlist, he refrained from going on it at all!
 This would cause a domino effect on other stations' surveys, and act as a severe detriment to the progress of the disc nationally.
-The massive clear nighttime airplay exposure across almost half the country that WABC projected was lost to Reprise.
+The massive clear nighttime airplay exposure across almost half the country that WABC projected was lost to "Set Me Free" - an incalculable loss.

 Additional disturbing news emanated from the West Coast in LA, where "Set Me Free" had only moved up to #19 on KFWB in its fourth, and last week on their Top 40 (6/30/65).
 This vindicated KRLA's bold avoidance of the single.
-On Philly's WIBG, The Kinks had only been able to crawl up to a dismal #41 in their fourth week-the handwriting was on that wall (6/28/65).
+On Philly's WIBG, The Kinks had only been able to crawl up to a dismal #41 in their fourth week the handwriting was on that wall (6/28/65).
 Similar results occurred on WHK's Top 50 in Cleveland, where it rose to a paltry #40 in its second week.
 Likewise, KQV in Pittsburgh tracked it at #37 in its second week (6/29/65; Top 40).
 This was an inauspicious start by the record on major city surveys-not a good harbinger of things to come.